Middlesex County (MA) Sales Tax

 Popular questions about sales tax in Middlesex County

-How is an excise tax different from a sales tax?
+How much is sales tax?

 How to get sales tax?